damianhakert/damianhakert.github.io/source/handbook/sales/sop/index.html.md

 1. Auto Renew -  it is checked by Default; Subscription automatically renew when the initial term for a subscription is over.
 1. Tax Exempt - Need to check with client to make sure they are tax exempt and load tax exempt certificate into their account in SFDC.
 1. Tax Exempt - If tax exempt click yes on drop down menu and add additional notes if needed.
+1. If the Invoice will come from GitLab Ltd or GitLab BV, you are required to enter the VAT/Tax ID field.
+A validation error will not allow you to save the quote, so if you do not have this information available, just enter "0000" until you recieve it.
+You will not be able to send a quote to Z-billing if the VAT/Tax ID is "0000".
 1. Special Terms and Notes - Enter any additional notes that is not specified by the above settings.
 1. Click on Next to make the product selection
 1. Product Selector Page